RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-02-beaglebone-black-ubuntu.markdown

 $ xz ubuntu-precise-12.04.3-armhf-3.8.13-bone30.img.xz
 ```

-The extracted image will end with `.img`.
+The extracted image will have a `.img` file extension.
 We will use the `dd` utility to burn the disk image to the SD card.
 But first, we need to determine the designation of the SD card.

 Additional details for all of the above are at [http://armhf.com](http://www.armhf.com/index.php/boards/beaglebone-black/#precise).

-###Finding the SD Card Designation
+###Find the SD Card Designation
 In order to burn the SD card, we need to make sure we target it correctly.
-Here's how to figure out which mount point to target.
+Here's how to figure out which device to target.

 `$ diskutil list` will show all of the partitions mounted on the system.